IngenieroGenerico/Server-Client/readme.txt.txt

 NOTE: This software was developed on VisualStudio 2022 environment keep in mind that all tools need to be updated in orden to compile correctly.

+DOXYGEN: If you want to generate Doxygen Documentation then open CMD as administrator into solution dir and run  "doxygen Doxgile" to generete it.